-Depending on the scope and topic of the paper, dividing it into a maximum of three to four levels makes it more manageable.
-Often, two levels are sufficient.
-Too many subpoints fragment the paper and indicate that related topics were not grouped together sensibly.
+Depending on the scope and topic of your paper, three to four levels of hierarchy are usually enough; two levels often work just as well.
+Too many subpoints fragment your paper and suggest that related topics have not been grouped effectively.

-The length of individual sections depends on their content, and you should aim for a suitable balance between the various chapters.
+The length of individual sections depends on their content, so aim for a reasonable balance across your chapters.

-- The table of contents reflects a paper structured in a way that is not appropriate for the subject of your work.
+- The structure of your paper does not suit the subject of your work.

-- The various topics are not clearly differentiated, i.e., main points do not form a logical frame for the subpoints, and subpoints are not mutually exclusive.
+- Topics are not clearly differentiated: main points do not form a logical frame for the subpoints, and subpoints are not mutually exclusive.

-- The table of contents contains residual categories, such as “Other”.
-Check whether and where this content can be integrated sensibly.
+- Your table of contents contains residual categories such as “Other.”
+Consider where this content can be integrated more effectively.

 - The research question is used as the heading of a section or the introduction.